-Peppermint oil contains vitamins A and C, fatty acids, and minerals; but the main component is menthol, which provides the famous minty scent and cooling sensation.
+Peppermint oil contains vitamin A and C, fatty acids, and minerals; but the main component is menthol, which provides the famous minty scent and cooling sensation.
 Organic peppermint oil is of specific benefit for lung and upper respiratory system cleansing and persons suffering from ailments related to it.

 Peppermint for Respiratory Ailments